Honors in Philosophy

 - An annotated bibliography, which includes sources referenced to date and sources to be read or incorporated during winter term.
 The bibliography shall clearly indicate which sources already have been read and the status of other sources.
 It is expected that this bibliography will continue to expand as work progresses.
 However, it must, in the department's discretion, demonstrate sufficient breadth of background knowledge and proficiency in the philosophical literature relevant to the candidate's topic.

 Winter Term Eligibility.
 Only a student who has satisfied all the above criteria, and produced a thesis section deemed to be of honors standard (grade of B+ or higher) by the thesis program coordinator and by the student's adviser, will be permitted to proceed with honors candidacy in the winter term.
-Otherwise the student's fall term work will be recorded as PHIL 403: Directed Individual Study, and the student must register for PHIL 399 in the winter.
+Otherwise the student's fall term work will be recorded as PHIL 403: Directed Individual Study, and the student must register for a 300-level course in the winter.
 Work will be evaluated based on its actual content and quality, not on the effort the student expended or the student's intellectual potential.

 March Submission of Work in Progress.
 Each candidate shall submit a full draft of their thesis to the thesis program coordinator and thesis adviser on the Monday that begins the ninth week of winter term classes.